SD-GCM Tool

 What is SD GCM software?

-The SD GCM (Statistical Downscaling of General Circulation Models) is a valuable software package designed to meet the needs of researchers and users who require an efficient tool for using statistical downscaling methods.
-This software is particularly effective for downscaling CMIP5 models based on Representative Concentration Pathways (RCPs) Scenarios.
+The SD GCM (Statistical Downscaling of General Circulation Models) is a valuable software package tailored to meet the requirements of researchers and users seeking an efficient tool for employing statistical downscaling methods.
+This software is notably effective for downscaling CMIP5 or CMIP6 models based on Representative Concentration Pathways (RCP) Scenarios or Shared Socioeconomic Pathways (SSP) scenarios.
+Additionally, users have the flexibility to utilize the tool for bias correction on Gridded data as well.

 Within the SD GCM tool, users have access to multiple statistical downscaling (SD) methods.
 Specifically, there are three prominent statistical downscaling models available: